MariaLaranjeira/CatCine-Flutter-App/README.md

 _CatCine_ Development Report

-Welcome to the documentation pages of the _CritiCine_!
+Welcome to the documentation pages of the _CatCine_!

 You can find here details about the product (or mini-app or module), from a high-level vision to low-level implementation decisions, a kind of Software Development Report, organized by discipline (as of Rational Unified Process):